Dipeptide and tripeptide libraries can be systematically constructed

 epitope mapping, vaccine development, and drug screening.2 Dipeptide

-libraries, in particular, can be prepared at relatively low cost to span a broad
+libraries, in particular, have been prepared to study a broad

 range of physicochemical properties, making them especially useful to pharmaceutical